Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Fractional Quantum Hall Physics with Ultracold Atoms

 \section{Fractional Quantum Hall Physics with Ultracold Atoms}

-We will now discuss the experimental requirements for probing fracton hydrodynamics with ultracold atoms subjected to synthetic gauge fields, focusing on the one hand on rotating quantum gases in the continuum in Sec. \ref{Rotating} and on the other hand ultracold atoms in optical lattices in Sec. \ref{UltracoldLattice}.
+Here, we explore how the dynamics is affected by considering all Landau levels and investigate the role of inter-level transitions.
+We particularly focus on two types of experimental platforms: rotating quantum gases (Sec. \ref{Rotating}) and ultracold atoms in optical lattices (Sec. \ref{UltracoldLattice}); and consider the full unprojected continuum and lattice models.
+Our analysis also clarifies the connection between the effective projected one-dimensional lattice and real space.

 The squeezing terms of the effective one-dimensional models projected to the LLL are expressed in momentum basis, see Eqs.~\eqref{eq:LLLcont} and \eqref{eq:projH}.
-However, both in the continuum and on the lattice, wave functions corresponding to different momenta $q$ in the LLL are the same apart for a translation in the $x$-direction (which we disucuss for the lattice in App.~\ref{dcrealspace}, while for the continuum this can be directly read off from the wave function).
+However, both in the continuum and on the lattice, wave functions corresponding to different momenta $q$ in the LLL are the same apart for a translation in the $x$-direction (which we discuss for the lattice in App.~\ref{dcrealspace}, while for the continuum this can be directly read off from the wave function).
 As a consequence, we can equally interpret the projected Hamiltonians to describe squeezing motion in $x$-direction of real space and, hence, the dipole moment is also conserved in real space along the $x$-direction $\mathcal P = \sum_{x,y} x n_{x,y}$.
-We will now further elaborate on this point and analyze the full unprojected dynamics.
-This will allow us further to determine the minimal requirements for observing squeezing dynamics for both rotating quantum gases and ultracold atoms in optical lattices.
+The aim of this section is to analyze the minimal requirements for observing squeezing dynamics in real space for both rotating quantum gases and ultracold atoms in optical lattices, when the full unprojected dynamics is considered.
+The initial states of the dynamics here considered are states where all the particles are initialized in a finite energy density state in the LLL, which will give rise to a similar relaxation dynamics to the ones considered in the previous section.